-The Department of Health’s School Based Oral Health Program (SBOHP) was launched in 2003 to provide school-based preventive dental care services to children who may not be otherwise accessing care.
-The SBOHP works with a range of partners, including: mobile dental providers, the Office of the State Superintendent for Education (OSSE), DC Public Schools (DCPS), and the DC Department of Health Care Finance (DHCF), to coordinate the delivery of mobile dental services at DCPS and DC public charter schools and licensed child development centers (LCDCs).
+The SBOHP works with a range of partners, including mobile dental providers, the Office of the State Superintendent for Education (OSSE), DC Public Schools (DCPS), and the DC Department of Health Care Finance (DHCF), to coordinate delivery of dental services at DC public schools, DC public charter schools, and licensed child development centers (LCDCs).

 - Fluoride treatments

 - Dental screenings and cleanings

 *Care coordination services aim to link students to any necessary follow-up care through a local dental office that accepts their coverage.

 Children aged one (1) year to 19 years of age are eligible for SBOHP services as long as they have not had a preventive dental visit in the last six months.
 For more information on the School-Based Oral Health Program, please contact DC Health’s Oral Health Program at [email protected] or (202) 442-9365.